sourcegraph/about/content/blogposts/2020/code-search-turned-code-checker.md

 <br/>
 <sup>3</sup> These are all the [simple static check](https://staticcheck.io/docs/checks) of the form `S<number>`, excluding `SA` and `ST` checks.
 <br/>
-<sup>4</sup> There's plenty of opportunity to pick other tools or languages, I picked `staticcheck` because its the nicely illustrative.</sup>
+<sup>4</sup> There's plenty of opportunity to pick other tools or languages, I picked `staticcheck` because its the nicely illustrative.
 <br/>
 <sup>5</sup> Also, it probably makes sense for these projects to run `staticcheck` in their CI, and a quick search helps make it more obvious which ones do not 😛.

 ---

 <sup>
 Acks: Thanks [@lguychard](https://twitter.com/lguychard),
 [@thorstenball](https://twitter.com/thorstenball), [@stefanhengl](https://github.com/stefanhengl) [@beyang](https://twitter.com/beyang),
 [@sqs](https://twitter.com/sqs) for feedback on the content of this post.